Tender tush? Some tips for taking care of your perineum after birth

 Cold compresses.
 Many moms use ice packs to reduce swelling and soothe pain in the early hours after birth.
 Be sure to wrap cold packs in a soft cloth or other soft material so that the cold pack doesn’t directly touch your tissues.
 Some moms wet and freeze their pads to create convenient cold compresses.

 Sitz baths.
 Warm water, especially when infused with healing herbs, can do wonders for tender tissues.
 You can make a sitz bath in a bathtub or with a basin that fits over your toilet seat (in the hospital, ask your nurse for help with this).
-Added to your bath, our Sitz Bath and Sitz Bath Concentrate soothe sore perineal muscles, reduce swelling, slow bleeding, and help ease the discomfort of hemorrhoids.
-Our Sitz Bath Spray can be sprayed directly on your perineum an offers the same relief.
+Added to your postpartum perineal bath, our Sitz Bath and Sitz Bath Concentrate soothe sore perineal muscles, reduce swelling, slow bleeding, and help ease the discomfort of hemorrhoids.
+Our Sitz Bath Spray can be sprayed directly on your perineum and offers the same relief.
 All of our sitz bath products have a zero rating (zero toxins) on the Environmental Working Group’s Skin Deep database and are made with 100% certified organic ingredients.